Attention Fraser Health employees! Here’s your chance to win cash and support Royal Columbian Hospital Foundation.

 Upon review and approval, vendors will be sent a calendar with available booking dates.

 604.520.4438 or email firstname.lastname@example.org

-Royal Columbian Hospital Foundation is proud to announce its inaugural Champions of Philanthropy.
+Royal Columbian Hospital Foundation is proud to recognize our Champions of Philanthropy.

 By demonstrating their philanthropic commitment and making important contributions in support of the Foundation’s mission, the following members of Royal Columbian Hospital have distinguished themselves by encouraging their peers to give, inspiring their networks to engage and making their own charitable gift.